Working in the UK

 - Requirements for each of the EEA Countries

-For more information on the various routes available, check out the GMC’s ‘Find Your Route’ guide.With regards to coronavirus, the GMC are following advice from the UK government and have cancelled all PLAB 2 tests from 18th March until at least 1st July 2020.
+For more information on the various routes available, check out the GMC’s ‘Find Your Route’ guide.With regards to coronavirus, the GMC are following advice from the UK government and have restarted PLAB 2 from 13th August 2020.

 As part of the GMC registration process, you will need to have your primary medical qualification and any relevant post-graduate qualifications verified by the Electronic Portfolio of International Credential (EPIC).